 Natural features

-No doubt the main reason you want to go trekking in the Himalayas is to feel small and awe-filled in the midst of such natural grandeur and beauty.
+Chances are, the real reason you want to trek in the Himalayas is to feel a little humbled by the sheer scale and beauty of it all.
 Both the EBC and Annapurna treks have so much to share in terms of mighty glaciers, icy lakes, rushing rivers and deep gorges.
 For the nature lover, these treks are an immersion into Mother Nature’s power and creativity.

 Everest Base Camp natural features